FACTBOX-Obama's Clean Power Plan faces tough legal scrutiny

-WASHINGTON, July 30 The final version of the U.S. Environmental Protection Agency's Clean Power Plan, a major air pollution regulation aimed at curbing carbon emissions from power plants, is scheduled for release on Monday.
-But the long-term fate of the measure depends on its ability to withstand the inevitable legal challenges from states and industries opposed to it.
+WASHINGTON Aug 2 The final version of the U.S. Environmental Protection Agency's Clean Power Plan, which aims to curb carbon emissions from power plants, is scheduled for release on Monday.
+The long-term fate of the measure depends on its ability to withstand the inevitable legal challenges from states and industries opposed to it.

 Here are some questions and answers about how the legal fight could unfold: